 Here are 5 tips that should help make sure you keep your customers

-Whenever legalization as a topic goes mainstream in a given state, one of the arguments you hear in favor of it is that a legal market will be a death blow to the black market.
-While legal options certainly do pull customers away from illegal sellers, the truth is that the black market remains a concern for anyone dispensing cannabis legally.
+Whenever legalization as a topic goes mainstream in a given state, one of the arguments you hear in favor of it is that a legal market will be a death blow to the illegal market.
+While legal options certainly do pull customers away from illegal sellers, the truth is that the illegal market remains a concern for anyone dispensing cannabis legally.

 So, what are some options available to you?

 When it comes to ways to incentivize buyers, look to methods used by long-standing retailers.
 One method commonly used is the customer reward program.
 These programs track the money a customer spends in store and then offer a reward for their loyalty.
 These rewards can be coupons, special discounts, or points that can be redeemed once a certain amount is acquired.